vsymguysung/ember-cli-bootstrap-switch/README.md

 ```

 ### Brocfile.js ###
-The bootstrap and fontAwesome resources will not be imported to your resources by default.
+The bootstrap resources will not be imported to your resources by default.

 If you want the add-on to add it selectively you have to specify it in the `Brocfile.js`
 (No option means false by default)